 Adara is a female Bengal Tiger (Panthera tigris) born around April, 2013.
 Adara’s name comes from the Greek word meaning beautiful.
-She was donated to the sanctuary for our educational program after a gentleman in Florida heard that two of our female tigers had recently passed away.
+She was donated to the Foundation for our educational program after a gentleman in Florida heard that two of our female tigers had recently passed away.
 This generous man sent her to us, all expenses paid, as a gift.
 She is a wonderful addition to our educational program.
 With her help we will be able to educate the public about these big cats and hope to protect them for our future generations.

 Bengal Tiger Statistics:

 |Life Span||8 – 10 years in the wild, 10 – 12 years in captivity|